geodynamics/aspect/cookbooks/gplates/doc/gplates.md

 geologic reconstruction.
 The purpose of this kind of models is often to test a proposed geologic model and compare characteristic convection results to present-day observables in order to gain information about the initially assumed geologic input.
-In this cookbook we present &rsquo;s interface to the widely used plate reconstruction software GPlates, and the steps to go from a geologic plate reconstruction to a geodynamic model incorporating these velocities as boundary condition.
+In this cookbook we present ASPECT's interface to the widely used plate reconstruction software GPlates, and the steps to go from a geologic plate reconstruction to a geodynamic model incorporating these velocities as boundary condition.